Experts Available 24/7

 What types of bonito fishing charters are common?

-Deep Sea fishing is the most popular for bonito as well as nearshore fishing, inshore fishing, and jetty fishing.
+Deep Sea fishing is the most popular type of fishing for bonito as well as nearshore fishing, inshore fishing, and jetty fishing.

 The most common fishing techniques are trolling, bottom fishing, and heavy tackle fishing but live bait fishing and light tackle fishing are popular as well.